 Kyuubi is a high-performance universal JDBC and SQL execution engine.
 The goal of Kyuubi is to facilitate users to handle big data like ordinary data.

 It provides a standardized JDBC interface with easy-to-use data access in big data scenarios.
-End-users can focus on developing their business systems and mining data value without being aware of the underlying big data platform (compute engines, storage services, metadata management, etc.).
+End-users can focus on developing their own business systems and mining data value without having to be aware of the underlying big data platform (compute engines, storage services, metadata management, etc.).

 Kyuubi relies on Apache Spark to provide high-performance data query capabilities, and every improvement in the engine’s capabilities can help Kyuubi’s performance make a qualitative leap.
-Besides, Kyuubi improves ad-hoc responsiveness through the way of engine caching, and enhances concurrency through horizontal scaling and load balancing.
+In addition, Kyuubi improves ad-hoc responsiveness through the engine caching, and enhances concurrency through horizontal scaling and load balancing.

 It provides complete authentication and authentication services to ensure data and metadata security.